tfich/auto-collage/README.md

 # Auto Success Collage

-This is a fairly simple script that pulls messages from a Discord channel, finds all images and then creates a `1920 x 1080` collage.
+This script pulls messages from a Discord channel, finds all images and then creates a `1920 x 1080` collage.

 ### How to Run